Assembled rev 3 over the course of the past three days - this one makes some pretty major changes:

-This project started because I thought it would be interesting to build my own pocket operator.
+The Basics This project started because I thought it would be interesting to build my own pocket operator.
 There are a few other projects diy projects that come do this as well, the Teensy Beats Shield, the Wee Noise Maker, and the polaron in particular are pretty nice!

 The core was going to be a teensy 4, since it is wildly overpowered as an embedded audio platform, and I expect I can get a bunch of synth channels running at once.
 Outside of that, the goal is to make everything battery powered, pocket sized, and with a similar ui layout to the pocket operator.

-The initial revision had the following modules:
+Rev 1 The initial revision had the following modules:

 I also build an io board that had